ShowingCloud/Aselleus/README.md

 - In case some chunks failed to upload, you can rerun the script multiple times to ensure the upload is finished.
 The uploading finishes only if all the checksums are correct.
 - Later when you download the file, you can use `openssl` to decrypt the entire file.
 No more need to use the scripts to decrypt.
 - No need to specify your own encrypting credentials.
 Whoever owns the bucket can decrypt the files.
 But you can easily add one if you wish to.
+- You may need to remove the failed uploads manually with `aws s3api abort-multipart-upload`.